loighic/truth-tables/test_1--pre-test_assignment.md

-## MLO assignment
+## MLO & scope assignment

 Each problem is worth 10 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 9 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 Be sure to submit each problem.
-The `✓` in the green bar or box indicates that the problem has been checked, not that it has been submitted. :)
+The `✓` in the green bar or box indicates that the problem has been checked, not that it has been submitted.

 ---